ryota-skating/JudgeAI-LutzEdge/README.md

 First, it detects who jumps in the video on a bbox basis.
 Next, 2D pose estimation of the target person is performed based on the detected bbox.
-Finally, 3D pose estimation is performed based on the estimated 2D pose estimation results to determine edge errors.
+Finally, 3D pose estimation is performed based on the estimated 2D pose to judge edge errors.
-The result is displayed as either "EDGE ERROR" or "NOT EDGE ERROR," with the accuracy displayed simultaneously.
+The result is displayed as either "EDGE ERROR" or "NOT EDGE ERROR," with the prediction accuracy displayed simultaneously.

 # Author